Objectives of the Scottish Schools Pipe Band Championships

 Playing requirements:

-Open to schools unable to form a pipe band but that wish to give pipers a competing experience.
+Open to schools unable to form a pipe band and to pupils who have not had a competing experience, nor played with a pipe band.
 Combined schools quartets may also enter the competition provided that all participating pupil players attend schools within the same education authority.

 Schools or combined schools without a pipe band may enter up to two quartets, after negotiation with and subsequent invitation by the organisers.
 A combined schools quartet should not contain a player from a school which enters a quartet in its own right.
 There is no limit to the number of years a pupil may compete as part of a school quartet.